syncfusion-content/javascript-docs/js/Diagram/Symbol-Palette.md

 ## Palettes

 A palette allows to display a group of related symbols and it textually annotates the group with its header.

-### Palette Items

-You can create a palette item as a node, group, connector, lane, or phase.
-To create a palette item, you first need to define that element as JSON.
-The following code example illustrates how to define a palette item.

-{% highlight js %}

-    //Creates a node
-    var node = {
-        name: "Ellipse",
-        //Specifies node size
-        width: 40, height: 40,
-        //Specifies node offset and shape
-        offsetX: 20, offsetY: 20, shape: "ellipse",
-    };

-{% endhighlight %}

 To initialize a palette, define a JSON object with the property `name` that is displayed as the header text of palette.
-The palette items need to be defined and added to the `items` collection of the palette.
 The `expanded` property of palette allows to expand/collapse its palette items.
-The following code example illustrates how to define a palette with items that are defined in the previous section.
+The following code example illustrates how to define a palette and how its added to symbol palette.

 {% highlight js %}